 There are numerous techniques for handling mood dysfunctions and depression.

-Therapy can be good at revealing underlying issues within individuals and relationships.
+Relationship coaching can be good at revealing underlying issues within individuals and relationships.
 Read more about it here.

 It could require some negotiations to win your husband over to do it, but don’t quit.